bdshakhawat/project_3D_developer_portfolio/README.md

 ### Usage

-To run the project, double click on ```index.html``` file or run this file in your favorite browser.
+To run the project, double click on ```npm run dev``` file or run this file in your favorite browser.

 <!--
 Example command: